jimburton/CI505/labs/DEV.md

 launched by opening emacs and typing `C-h t`.
 That is, hold down `Ctrl` and press `h`, let go of both and press `t`.

+For integration between emacs and `git`, see [`magit`](https://magit.vc/).

-The emacs mode for Haskell, `haskell-mode`, is pretty basic.
+The emacs mode for Haskell, `haskell-mode`, is good but (intentionally) basic.
 It provides syntax highlighting and a way to launch `ghci`.
 Modifying emacs (e.g.  by installing additional modes) is done by editing the config file, `~/.emacs`.
 To install `haskell-mode` add the following to your copy of `.emacs`.

 ```
 ;; sets up the emacs package manager and the use-package macro